French soccer star Pogba paid 100,000 euros to extortionists - WHIZ News

 French prosecutors are investigating allegations that Pogba was the target of extortion by his brother Mathias Pogba and childhood friends.
 They demanded 13 million euros from the France midfielder, and repeatedly intimidated him, claiming he didn’t support them after he became an international soccer star.

-The group also made demands of Pogba at the Juventus training center in Turin.
-He said his brother Mathias was among them, according to reports by France-Info, also a public broadcaster.
+The group also made demands of Paul at the Juventus training center in Turin.
+He said Mathias was among them, according to reports by France-Info, also a public broadcaster.

-The case became public after Mathias Pogba posted a video and tweets last weekend threatening to share “explosive revelations” about his brother and another France star, Kylian Mbappe.

 The Paris prosecutor’s office said on Monday it opened an investigation this month into attempted organized extortion, which is being handled by anti-corruption police.
 It would not provide further details involving an ongoing investigation.